braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/inapp_messages.md

 {% endtab %}
 {% tab iOS %}

-If you would like to access the in-app message data in the JavaScript layer, implement the `ABKInAppMessageControllerDelegate` delegate as described in our iOS section on [Core In-App Message Delegate]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/customization/#core-in-app-message-controller-delegate).
+If you would like to access the in-app message data in the JavaScript layer, implement the `ABKInAppMessageControllerDelegate` delegate as described in our iOS section on [core in-app message delegate]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/customization/#core-in-app-message-controller-delegate).
 In the `beforeInAppMessageDisplayed:` delegate method, you can access the `inAppMessage` data, send it to the JavaScript layer, and decide to show or not show the native message based on the return value.

 For more on these values, see our [iOS documentation]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/customization/#custom-handling-in-app-message-display).